nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.

+### Making Appointment to a patient : `makeApp`

+Makes an appointment with a patient(reschedule appointment allowed)

+Format: `makeApp INDEX /from {startTime} /to {endTime}`

+* Makes an appointment with a patient at the specified `INDEX`.
+The index refers to the index number shown in the displayed patient list.
+The index **must be a positive integer** 1, 2, 3, …​
+* startTime and endTime should be on the same date
+* endTime should not be before startTime
+* If a patient already had an appointment, will reschedule this appointment
+* New Appointment should not clash with any existing appointment with other patients

+Examples:
+* `makeApp 5 /from 2023-08-15 1430 /to 2023-08-15 1630` Makes an Appointment with 5th patient, starting from
+14:30 to 16:30 on 2023-08-15

+### Marking Appointment with a patient: `markApp`

+Marks an appointment with a patient as done

+Format: `markApp INDEX`

+* Marks an appointment with a patient at the specified `INDEX`.
+The index refers to the index number shown in the displayed patient list.
+The index **must be a positive integer** 1, 2, 3, …​
+* The patient will now have no appointment
+* Can not mark with a patient who haven't got an appointment

+Examples:
+* `markApp 5` Marks an appointment with 5th patient as done.

 ### Locating patients by name : `find`

 Finds patients whose names contain any of the given keywords.